 The monochromatic style might be the it-look of fall 2017.
 Divided into three separate categories says something about the status!

 Monochromatic colors – Red is undoubtedly the hottest color of the season, burning in popularity (pun intended).
 Fendi, Givenchy, Max Mara, Armani, Oscar De La Renta are only some designers to go for an all red top to toe look.
-The red in center is lending towards blood red, but still keeping a bright touch with some orange tones.
+The red in center is leaning towards blood red, but still keeping a bright touch with some orange tones.
 Other monochromatic looks done in one color includes yellow, pink and orange!
 A rather colorful fall that is!

 Monochromatic materials – There are two materials that are the cornerstones of the texture side of fashion, that is denim and leather.
 Denim on denim have grown in popularity the last year and is going strong this fall too.
 Calvin Klein, Dior and Public School are some brands that have embraced the Canadian tuxedo with a trendy touch.
 The leather life got full recognition by Proenza Schouler, Céline, Bottega Veneta and Jil Sander, with the classic black leather being in focus.
 Midi long leather jackets were quite frequent but also a jacket and pants combo.